-Steller sea lions were taken in British Columbia during commercial salmon farming operations.
-Preliminary figures from the British Columbia Aquaculture Predator Control Program indicated a mean annual mortality of 45.8 Steller sea lions from this stock from 1999 to 2003 (Olesiuk 2004).
+Steller sea lions were killed in British Columbia during commercial salmon farming operations.
+Preliminary figures from the British Columbia Aquaculture Predator Control Program indicated a mean annual mortality of 45.8 Steller sea lions from the Eastern stock from 1999 to 2003 (Olesiuk 2004).
 Starting in 2004, aquaculture facilities were no longer permitted to shoot Steller sea lions (P. Olesiuk, Pacific Biological Station, BC, Canada, pers. comm.).
 However, Fisheries and Oceans Canada (2010) summarized that "illegal and undocumented killing of Steller Sea Lions is likely to occur in B.C." and reported "[s]everal cases of illegal kills have been documented (Fisheries and Oceans Canada, unpubl. data), and mortality may also occur outside of the legal parameters assigned to permit holders (e.g., for predator control or subsistence harvest)" but "...data on these activities are currently lacking."

-Illegal shooting of sea lions in U.S. waters was thought to be a potentially significant source of mortality prior to the listing of sea lions as threatened under the ESA in 1990.
-Steller sea lion mortality and serious injury caused by gunshot wounds is reported to the NMFS Alaska Region and the NMFS West Coast Region stranding networks.
-Between 2013 and 2017, 59 animals with gunshot wounds were reported to the NMFS West Coast Region stranding network, resulting in a minimum mean annual mortality and serious injury rate of 12 Steller sea lions illegally shot from this stock plus 0.2 dependent pups of seriously injured animals (Table 3; Delean et al. 2020).
-An additional two Steller sea lions with gunshot wounds were reported to the NMFS Alaska Region stranding network between 2013 and 2017 (one each in 2016 and 2017).
-Although it is likely that illegal shooting does occur in Alaska, these events are not included in the estimate of the average annual mortality and serious injury rate because it could not be confirmed that the deaths were due to illegal shooting and were not already accounted for in the estimate of animals struck and lost in the Alaska Native subsistence harvest.
-Other non-fishery humancaused mortality and serious injury of Steller sea lions reported to the NMFS Alaska Region stranding network between 2013 and 2017 (and the resulting minimum mean annual mortality and serious injury rates) were due to entanglement in marine debris (29), dependent pups of animals seriously injured by marine debris (1.8), explosives (0.2), ship strikes (0.2), and incidental mortality (0.2) during direct removals of California sea lions under authorization of MMPA Section 120 in response to their predation on endangered salmon and steelhead stocks in the Columbia River (Table 3; Delean et al. 2020).
-These estimates result from an actual count of verified human-caused deaths and serious injuries and are minimums because not all animals strand or are self-reported nor are all stranded animals found, reported, or have the cause of death determined (via necropsy by trained personnel), and humanrelated stranding data are not available for British Columbia.
+Illegal shooting of Steller sea lions in U.S. waters was thought to be a potentially significant source of mortality prior to the listing of Steller sea lions as threatened under the ESA in 1990.
+Steller sea lion M/SI caused by gunshot wounds is reported to the NMFS Alaska Region and the NMFS West Coast Region stranding networks.
+Between 2017 and 2021, 26 animals with gunshot wounds within the range of the Eastern stock (including one in the population mixing zone in Southeast Alaska) were reported to the NMFS West Coast Region and Alaska Region stranding networks, resulting in a minimum mean annual M/SI rate of 5.2 Eastern Steller sea lions illegally shot from this stock (Table 4; Freed et al. 2023).
+The Steller sea lions reported to the NMFS Alaska Region stranding network were considered to be illegal shootings, not animals that were struck and lost during Alaska Native subsistence hunting.

+Other non-fishery human-caused M/SI of Steller sea lions reported to the NMFS Alaska Region stranding network between 2017 and 2021 (and the resulting minimum mean annual M/SI rates) were due to entanglement in marine debris (15), dependent pups of animals seriously injured by marine debris (0.6), and euthanized (22) in response to their predation on endangered salmon and steelhead stocks in the Columbia River as authorized under a NMFS MMPA section 120(f) permit (Table 4; Freed et al. 2023).
+These estimates result from an actual count of verified human-caused deaths and serious injuries and are minimums because not all animals strand or are self-reported nor are all stranded animals found, reported, or have the cause of death determined (via necropsy by trained personnel), and human-related stranding data are not available for British Columbia.

+An additional six Steller sea lions in the Eastern and Western stock mixing area of Southeast Alaska that were initially considered seriously injured in marine debris (four in 2017, one in 2018, and one in 2019) were disentangled and released, or were presumed to have self-released, with non-serious injuries (Freed et al. 2023).
+None of these serious injuries averted were included in the average annual M/SI rate for 2017 to 2021.